 It became, and still is, one of the largest housing developments in the country with more than 6,800, single-family dwellings.

 The Sharpstown Civic Association (SCA), the publisher of the SCAN (Sharpstown Civic Association News) Magazine, is a 501©4 non profit organization with voluntary membership.
 The work of the Association is done by volunteers and is funded through membership dues and contributions.

 Benefits and projects provided include:

 - Monthly general Meetings Providing Programs Of Interest To The Residents

-- Delivery of community magazine to all 7,000 residents
+- Delivery of community magazine to all 7,000 homes

 - Special Projects That Benefit Sharpstown Residents – Such as a petition that helped keep a proposed adult parole office and nightclub expansion away from our area

 Sharpstown residents are strongly urged to support the SCA and all it does for the community.
 SCA’s prime goals are to protect the property values, keep the neighborhood pleasing to the eye, and encourage a safe, diverse neighborhood that people want to live in.

 “To serve and improve the Sharpstown community through enforcement of deed restrictions, architectural controls, enhancing our residents’ safety, and to promote Sharpstown as one of Houston’s most desirable neighborhoods.”